Lupus and Kidney Disease (Lupus Nephritis)

 How is lupus treated?

 Lupus is treated with drugs that block your body's immune system.
 These include drugs like steroids (corticosteroid) and antimalarial drugs.
 Everyone is different and your doctor will make a treatment plan that is right for you.
-Usually treatment for lupus nephritis include:
+This may include a combination of therapies.
+Usually treatment for lupus nephritis includes:

 - Corticosteroids (often called “steroids”)